zinza-d2-training/30-Days-Of-React/14_Day_Component_Life_Cycles/14_component_life_cycles.md

 The final phase in the lifecycle of a component is unmounting.
 The unmounting phase removes component from the DOM.
 The componentWillUnmount method is the only built-in method that gets called when a component is unmounted.

-# Exercises

-## Exercises: Level 1

-1. What is component life cycles
-2. What is the purpose of life cycles
-3. What are the three stages of a component life cycle
-4. What does mounting means?
-5. What does updating means
-6. What does unmounting means?
-7. What is the most common built-in mounting life cycle method?
-8. What are the mounting life cycle methods?
-9. What are the updating life cycle methods?
-10. What is the unmounting life cycle method?

-## Exercises: Level 2

-Coming

-## Exercises: Level 3

-Coming

-🎉 CONGRATULATIONS ! 🎉

 [<< Day 13](../13_Day_Controlled_Versus_Uncontrolled_Input/13_uncontrolled_input.md) | [Day 15 >>](../15_Third_Party_Packages/15_third_party_packages.md)